ratrian/WES237B-assignment1/homework/vector_add/README.md

 ## Submission

 Submit the `main.c` and `kernel.cl` files on Gradescope with the original `float` datatypes.
 This will be graded by Gradescope and will expect at least 32-bit floating point precision.
 You may lose points if you do not revert to the `float` datatype.
 Preserve the file name while uploading to Gradescope.
-Report your time analysis from `opencl-intercept-layer`.
+Report your time analysis.